pavlo91/Cyber-Safe-Api/README.md

 - ✅ Supports login via OAuth2
 - ✅ Refresh tokens via cron jobs
 - ❌ No webhooks, using cron jobs
+- ❌ No paging implemented while getting posts, gets the newest max 50 since the indexed date
 - ❌ No support for deleting posts

 ### 4. TikTok